00msjr/drako/README.md

 ## Roadmap

-The following items outline our development plan for evolving makedir into a more powerful directory creation and management tool:
+The following items outline our development plan for evolving drako into a more powerful directory creation and management tool:

 ### Version 1.0.0 Roadmap

-- [ ] Rename project from "makedir" to "drako" for better branding
+- [ ] Rename project from "drako" to "drako" for better branding
 - [ ] Code optimization and refactoring
   - [ ] Separate functions into individual files for better maintainability
   - [ ] Implement proper module imports for features (-l, -r, -do, etc.)